cypress-io/cypress-documentation/source/api/commands/route2.md

   headers: {
     'x-new-headers': 'from-server'
   },
-  // If `destroySocket` is truthy, Cypress will destroy the connection
+  // If `forceNetworkError` is truthy, Cypress will destroy the connection
   // to the browser and send no response.
 Useful for simulating a
   // server that is not reachable.
 Must not be set in combination
   // with other options.
-  destroySocket: false
+  forceNetworkError: false
 })
 ```